Reflections for the Perplexed

 Symbolic vs Actual (business objects)

 Actual business objects stand on their own, symbolic ones stand for actual ones.
 Literally, the terminology can be somewhat confusing since, eventually, symbolic representations will have to be physically implemented as system components.
 Moreover, documents are originally both physical and symbolic.
 Understood in the context of system functionalities, the point is to set apart objects in business contexts from their system counterparts.

 Synchronic vs Diachronic (model)

 Synchronic models are bound to business contexts, diachronic ones are bound to other models.
 That distinction play a pivotal role in traceability and more generally in the organization of modeling processes.
-Requirements and analysis models belong to the former category as they must be congruent with business concerns, design and deployment models belong to the later category as they are set within development cycles.
+Requirements and analysis models belong to the former category as they must be congruent with business concerns, design and deployment models belong to the latter category as they are set within development cycles.